amlithaa/learn/readme.md

-learn about git and github
+#learn about git and github
 subscribe to me on youtube
+   fghjhgcgvbh